colinhalebrown/Flight-Tracker/README.md

 First it will ask for your flight code.
 This code is in ICAO format, two parts the airlines and the flight number seperated by a hyphen.

 ![example flight](https://github.com/colinhalebrown/Flight-Tracker/blob/master/images/asa-123.PNG)
+Here is an example using flight asa-123 (Alaska Airline flight 123)

 | Airline | ICAO Airline Codes |
 | ------- | ----------- |